 While on campus, many databases and online resources found in our Catalog are available to walk-in users including alumni and guests.
 Some are restricted to current students and faculty.
-Call the O'Neill Reference Desk at 617-552-4472 before visiting to make sure the resource you are interested in is available.
+Call the O'Neill Library at 617-552-8038 before you visit to make sure the resource you are interested in is available.